 Under the transition services agreement, which will be signed and become effective upon the completion of this offering, SEACOR will provide us with a number of essential support functions including payroll processing, information systems support, benefit plan management, cash disbursement support, cash receipt processing and treasury management.
 SEACOR will charge us for these services based on our share of actual costs incurred, which is generally based on volume processed or units supported.
 In addition, SEACOR will provide us with certain corporate services including executive oversight, risk management, legal, accounting and tax, for which it will charge us a fixed quarterly fee.
 We have negotiated an initial quarterly charge of \$500,000 for these corporate services.
-We may terminate any one or all of these services with 90 days notice to SEACOR.
+The transition services agreement will continue until the earlier of when the provision of all services has been terminated at either our or SEACOR's option or upon an event of default.
+Termination of any service provided under the transition services agreement requires 90 days prior written notice by us or SEACOR.
+An event of default will occur if a party commits a material breach of the transition services agreement, and the breach is incurred for 30 days following notice of such breach; a party makes a general assignment for the benefit of its creditors; or upon certain filings of bankruptcy by a party.
+Following the termination of any service, we will be required to pay SEACOR the aggregate amount of all out-of-pocket costs and expenses reasonably incurred by SEACOR in connection with the termination.